CyberHansel/JWT/README.md

 Occasionally, developers confuse these two methods and only pass incoming tokens to the decode() method.
 This effectively means that the application doesn't verify the signature at all.!
 * Changing JWT "user": value to administrator is possible to connect to restricted /admin panel
 ## JWT authentication bypass via flawed signature verification
+Among other things, the JWT header contains an alg parameter.
+This tells the server which algorithm was used to sign the token and, therefore, which algorithm it needs to use when verifying the signature.
 Server allows to delete signature and accepts none alg

 * Change "alg": "none"